-So we've all heard stories of certain mobile phone batteries exploding, and to no surprise it has raised some alarm.
-Some of the recent incidents have occured in airplanes while in flight.
+So we've all heard stories of certain mobile phone batteries exploding, and to no surprise, it has raised some alarm.
+Some of the recent incidents have occurred in airplanes while in flight.
 And while it's true that increased pressure during flights can lead to issues, most of the incidents were recorded as being caused by damaged or defective batteries.

 If you've ever lost your charger, you might notice that the originals are more expensive.
 Many people then result to 3rd party chargers, which are not made by the original manufacturer.
 However, using chargers that do not correspond to the phone's voltage or that are not fully compatible because they are from a different manufacturer can destroy your battery's power and durability.
 This can even lead to overheating; so watch out if you have another.

 Swollen batteries often occur as a result of overcharging.
 This can cause a chemical reaction in the battery that can lead it to grow and eventually split.
 If you think your cell phone's battery is swelling, you might notice the case fitting incorrectly.
 Open your phone and check it immediately.
 If you notice any swelling, you should dispose of the battery safely and seek a replacement from the manufacturer.

 Another possible cause of battery explosion is when the cell phone overheats.
 This can happen from extreme use, leaving your phone exposed to sun or other heat sources, overcharging, or for other reasons.
 To avoid this, don't charge the phone with the case on and don't expose it to the sun or high temperatures for a long time.
 If you notice your phone heating up, try to reduce the temperature as soon as possible to avoid damage.